Use some crayon shavings and wax paper to make suncatchers in just about any shape you can think of. Perfect craft for kids any time of year!

 I’m always looking for easy crafts for kids, and I especially love crafts where you can most likely find all the materials you need right at home.
-These sun catchers made from crayon shavings are simple and so much fun!
+These suncatchers made from crayon shavings are simple and so much fun!
 (And they’re a great way to use up some old crayons you might have!)
+This post contains affiliate links.

 - wax paper